-Never a Bystander is well received not only in libraries and museums, but also in schools, universities, synagogues, and churches.
+Never a Bystander is not only for audiences in schools, universities, museums and libraries, but also for synagogues, and churches.
 Its message goes well beyond the Holocaust, touching on existential themes and moral dilemmas that engage sincere people of all faith traditions.

 Irene Butter's story, her connection to Anne Frank, and the lessons she has drawn from her Holocaust experience demonstrate how we can make empowered choices no matter what traumas we have experienced.
-Any group concerned with humanitarian values, from age 11 to senior citizens, will respond to the inspiration and empowerment Irene Butter embodies.
+Groups concerned with humanitarian values, from age 11 to senior citizens, appreciate the inspiration and empowerment in the film.

 "Never a Bystander is the inspiring documentary about Irene Butter, a child survivor of the Shoah.
 Despite Irene's traumatic childhood, she has been able to live a life of joy, lovingkindness and compassion.
 The film has inspired viewers, particularly young people, to see that no matter what challenges they face, it is possible to know love, find strength, and make a real difference in the world .”